ixdat/ixdat/NEXT_CHANGES.rst

 techniques
 ^^^^^^^^^^

+``MSMeasurement.remove_matrix_interference`` associates a background with the measurement which subtracts a ratio (measured when there's only solvent) times the signal of the primary solvent mass from the signal of specified masses.
+To use the background, put ``remove_background=True`` as argument to ``plot()`` or ``grab``.
+  Background classes are implemented in a way parallel to Calibration classes.

 ECOpticalMeasurement.get_spectrum() now has an option not to interpolate.
   Passing the argument `interpolate=False` gets it to choose nearest spectrum instead.